funkhaus/fuxt/README.md

 This theme ships with the Nuxt Storybook module installed and configured.
 Stories should live in `/stories`, we even included some examples for you.

-You can run Storybook in dev mode by using: `npx nuxt stroybook`
+You can run Storybook in dev mode by using: `npm run stroybook`

 If you want to export Storybook (to deploy it to a static host): `yarn nuxt storybook build`